rsksmart/devportal-1.0/_rsk/rbtc/conversion/with-ledger.md

 ## R-BTC to BTC conversion

-Instructions on how to do a Mainnet peg-in.
+Instructions on how to do a Mainnet peg-out.

-**2.1 Get BTC address with Ledger hardware wallet**
+**1 Get BTC address with Ledger hardware wallet**

 If you forgot your BTC public address you can check the section **1.1**.
 The important thing is that the reciving is BTC address will be the same that it was used to send to the federation.

-**2.2 Send R-BTC to RSK Bridge Contract**
+**2 Send R-BTC to RSK Bridge Contract**

 Open MyCrypto or MEW. setting the corresponding derivation path and selection the address.
 This address have to be the same that section **1.6**.
 Then do a transaction to the Bridge Contract.